 To keep the client and project/construction team up to date throughout the project the CxA should write and issue regular commissioning reports.

-It would usually be expected that in the early stages of the project Monthly Reports would be issued when the project commissioning activities get busier a Weekly and Monthly Report would be issued.
+It would usually be expected that in the early stages of the project, Monthly Reports would be issued.
+When the project commissioning activities get busier, a Weekly and Monthly Report will be issued.

 Final Commissioning Report

 will be written and issued by the commissioning agent [CxA] and is created to provide a full historical document of the commissioning process for any future reference needed for the building’s operation.

 If you would like more information on this report, its format, and what should be included, see our article ‘COMMISSIONING REPORTS | Final Commissioning Report’

 🟧 Step 12 – Create a Systems Manual